Academic Policies, Procedures and Resources

 Undergraduate students transferring to HBU from other institutions will have their transcripts evaluated by the Office of Enrollment Management upon acceptance to HBU.
 The Office of Enrollment Management also has information regarding equivalent core requirement courses from other Texas institutions of higher education.
 This guide is helpful in course planning if presently attending another institution with the intention of transferring to HBU.

-Graduate students transferring to HBU from other institution will have their transcripts evaluated by the program director and Dean to determine which courses will be accepted towards the degree.
+Graduate students transferring to HBU from other institution will have their transcripts evaluated by the dean of the college or school or their designee to determine which courses will be accepted towards the degree.

-There is no guaranteed transfer of credit toward a graduate degree; however, in certain programs, work completed in residence at another accredited institution may, on the recommendation of the Program Director and Dean, be accepted by the University Registrar as credit toward a graduate degree.
+There is no guaranteed transfer of credit toward a graduate degree; however, in certain programs, work completed in residence at another accredited institution may, on the recommendation of the dean of the college of school, be accepted by the University Registrar as credit toward a graduate degree.
 No correspondence or extension credit will be accepted.
 English language courses are ordinarily not accepted from institutions in countries where English is not the primary language.
-In cases where a student is pursuing a second degree or transferring from one HBU graduate program to another, the dean and program director of the relevant area will make a determination on what credits will transfer.
+In cases where a student is pursuing a second degree or transferring from one HBU graduate program to another, the dean of the relevant area will make a determination on what credits will transfer.
 Application for transfer credit must be made within the semester that the student matriculates.

 For the Master of Divinity, up to 25% of the degree program maybe either transferred in or taken concurrently at another institution.
 Up to 50% of courses in a previously held degree may be considered for transfer into this program.

-For the Doctor of Education in Executive Educational Leadership, the maximum number of hours that can be transferred in or taken concurrently at another institution is twelve (12) hours and these courses must be at the doctoral level.
+For the Doctor of Education, the maximum number of hours that can be transferred in or taken concurrently at another institution is twelve (12) hours and these courses must be at the doctoral level.
 Courses in a previously held degree cannot be transferred in.

 The Offices of Enrollment Management and Student Life offers an orientation program to new undergraduate transfer students.
 This program will assist the student in becoming aware of HBU resources.
 Topics discussed will include academic advising and related issues, graduation requirements, spiritual life, campus safety, campus life, HBU traditions, as well as other campus resources.
 Time is also allotted to meet academic advisors from each academic College to ask questions regarding majors, programs, and degree requirements.